PD-Stryker/Gawr-V4-not-mine-/README.md

 ## Bindings

-For information on how to properly set-up bindings see: [SteamVR Input System Guide](#guides)

-The following actions currently exist:
-### Music

-Actions associated with media player.

 |    Action     |     Type      |  Explanation  |
 | ------------- | ------------- |  ------------ |
 | Play Next Track | Binary/Button | The same as using the media keys.
 Tells a media player to play the next song.|